 Drusilla was familiar with pain, both physical and psychic.
 Angelus had tortured her when she was human, and tortured her family before her eyes, and forced her to watch.
 He hadn't really stopped even after he had sired her.
 And the things that her Sight, her gift

 had shown her had tortured her long before that.

 But the pain that Drusilla had felt then was as nothing compared to what she felt now.
 She felt like she was being torn apart, burnt to death, every atom being systematically destroyed in the most painful way imaginable.
 And, even as her body was in excruciating agony, Drusilla's mind was being tortured just as much.
 She felt as though everything that made Drusilla herself was being ripped out of her.

 The Beacon was truly a weapon of torture.

 But Drusilla, who was psychic, clairvoyant and insane, only ever had a loose attachment between her kind and her body.
-It was surprisingly easy for her to set her mind free of the constrains of her body, free from the evil effects of the Beacon.
+It was surprisingly easy for her to set her mind free of the constraints of her body, free from the evil effects of the Beacon.